-The Bank's liquidity controls ensure that, over the short-term, the future profile of cash flows from maturing assets is adequately matched to the maturity of liabilities.
+The Bank's liquidity controls ensure that, over a medium-term horizon, the future profile of cash flows are adequately controlled through liquidity gap limits.
 Liquidity controls also provide for the maintenance of a stock of liquid and readily realisable assets and a diversified deposit base in terms of both maturities and range of depositors.